Estella Elizabeth Evans Hamilton

 What values are most important to you in your work and personal life?

 The values that guide me in both my work and personal life center around empowerment, self-discovery, and a deep passion for education.
-Through my initiative, C’est moi, I strive to help young women understand and define their own names and identities—encouraging them to embrace who they are and who they aspire to become.
+Along with G-SAP Life the goal setting, action planning process that enhances GPA, credit sufficiency, and impressive transcripts I am currently working on my initiative, C’est Moi.
+The C’est Moi initiative strives to help young women understand and define their own names and identities—encouraging them to embrace who they are and who they aspire to become.
 This program, which spans from 5th to 12th grade, is designed to nurture confidence, purpose, and self-awareness during those critical formative years.
 My educational philosophy was shaped by a teacher who inspired me to always strive to be both the “number one” teacher and the “number one” student—a mindset of continual learning and excellence.
-I also draw inspiration from Whitney Houston’s “The Greatest Love,” which reminds me that the greatest strength comes from learning to love and believe in oneself.
+I also draw inspiration from Linda Creed’s lyrics for “The Greatest Love,” which reminds me that the greatest strength comes from learning to love and teaching students to believe in themselves.
 For young women considering a career in education, I would say: pursue it with passion.
 Teaching is not just about delivering lessons—it’s about making a meaningful difference in students’ lives, helping them see their own potential, and inspiring them to reach beyond what they thought possible.